What is it all about?

 As announced by UK Prime Minister May on 18 July 2018, this includes the iterative release of a series of Technical Notices, to minimise disruption and ensure the smooth operations of business, infrastructure and public services in a ‘no deal’ scenario.

-These technical notices are available through the Department for Exiting the European Union.
+These technical notices and regular updates are available through the Department for Exiting the European Union.
 They include information on a range of key topics, including (but not limited to) Importing and Exporting; Product labelling and product safety; Travelling between the UK and the EU; Taxation; Regulation of medicines and medical equipment; Workplace rights; Applying for EU-funded programmes; Civil nuclear and nuclear research; Farming; Driving; and on State Aid.

 The intention of this guidance is to set out information to allow businesses and individuals to understand what they would need to do in a ‘no deal’ scenario.

 The European Commission and the EU Member States also continue work on preparedness for the consequences of the UK’s withdrawal, taking into account all possible outcomes.
 The EU publications are available at Preparedness Notices and set out the consequences of the withdrawal of the UK from the European Union without a formal, ratified agreement.
+On 19 December 2018, the EU released “Implementing the Commission’s Contingency Action Plan” including measures in a number of areas where a ‘no-deal’ scenario would create major disruption for citizens and businesses in the EU27.

 As a result, Australian businesses and individuals should consider how a ‘no deal’ scenario could affect them, and may want to begin taking steps to mitigate against such a risk, however unlikely.